Non-metricity effects on electron scattering in bumblebee gravity: Pole structure of the propagator

 Equivalently, the same equations can be rewritten using the effective metric, in which case they take the form $\tilde{\eta}_{\mu[\nu}\partial^{\nu}\tilde{\mathrm{B}}^{\mu}_{\,\,\alpha]}+M_{\alpha\mu}\tilde{\mathrm{B}}^{\mu}=0$.
 Here $M_{\alpha\mu}=-2\Lambda b_\alpha b_\mu$ plays the role of an effective mass squared tensor.
 Taking the divergence of the field equation, which must vanish, yields a constraint that differs from the usual Maxwell condition $(\partial\!\cdot\!B)=0$.
 Instead, one obtains $(b\!\cdot\!\partial)(b\!\cdot\!\tilde B)=0$.
 This structure reflects the aether-like nature of the mass term, since the standard Proca contribution is absent.
 When this constraint is imposed, the free vector field action reduces to

 The parameter $\xi$ is taken to be small.
 Since it carries dimensions of inverse mass squared, it can be associated with the inverse square of a large energy scale.
 Under this assumption, only terms linear in $\xi$ are retained.
 At this order the relevant quantum corrections arise from single-vertex diagrams contributing to the two-point function, which implies that only quartic interaction vertices are required.
-The diagrams displayed in Fig.~1 represent the contributions to the two-point correlation function.
 Their evaluation requires the propagators in the presence of the background field, which take the form

 The propagators follow from the explicit inversion of the corresponding operator matrices.
 These inverse matrices can be obtained directly and take the form

 Here, $\Delta=(A+Bk^2)(A+Cb^2)-BC(b\!\cdot\!k)^2$.
 In the limit $\xi=0$, corresponding to the absence of non--metricity effects, this structure reduces to the expression reported in Ref.~\cite{Altschul:2005mu}.
 For the present setup the coefficients are given by $A=-k^2(1+\frac{\xi b^2}{2})+\xi(b\!\cdot\!k)^2$, $B=1+\frac{\xi b^2}{2}$, and $C=-2\Lambda+\xi k^2$.
 Using these definitions, the propagators can be written as follows \ie